 - Human Anatomy and Physiology I & II (with dissection lab).

 - These courses must have been completed within the previous ten years in a classroom setting.
 Online and hybrid courses will not be accepted.

 Where can I take the prerequisites?

 Prerequisites may be taken at any regionally accredited college or community college.
 Online courses in psychology, anthropology, sociology, and statistics are acceptable.
 Human Anatomy and Physiology must be taken in a classroom setting (online and hybrid courses will not be accepted).

-Course substitutions must first be approved by the Associate Director of Enrollment and Student Services (see contact information at the bottom of the page).
+Course substitutions must first be approved by the Department (see contact information at the bottom of the page).